MoveInc/coding_exercise/README.md

 ### Scripts

-- `> npm i` - install dependencies
+- `> ./gradlew build` - install dependencies
-- `> npm test` - run unit tests
+- `> ./gradlew test` - run unit tests
-- `> npm start` - run the server
+- `> ./gradlew run --args dictionary.txt` - run the server

 ### REST Service

-After starting the server, the REST endpoint can be invoked using http://localhost:8000/?term=WORD where *WORD* is the term to find anagrams for.
+After starting the server, the REST endpoint can be invoked using http://localhost:8090/anagram?term=WORD where *WORD* is the term to find anagrams for.
 The response should be a JSON payload containing a string array of all matching anagrams.

 ## Problems